blockchain-certificates-web/blockchain-certificates-web.github.io/guide/creating-certificates.md

 ## Creating Blockchain Certificates

 The [cert-tools](https://github.com/blockchain-certificates/cert-tools) repo contains rudimentary scripts to help create a Blockchain Certificate.
-These are simple, but very configurable, and include some fake data to get started.
+These are simple, but very configurable, and include some sample data to get started.
 There are two components to creating certificates: creating templates and instantiating a batch.
 After running these scripts, you will have a Blockchain Certificate that is compliant with the standard schema.

 Detailed information is in the [cert-tools README.md](https://github.com/blockchain-certificates/cert-tools/blob/master/README.md).